errbufferoverfl/pearl-memory/README.md

 ```sh
 pipenv install
 ```
 3. Configure a Bing API key, Azure Translator API and Azure Text to Speech API.
-This can be done automatically using Terraform by running:
+Creation of the Azure Translator API and Azure Text to Speech API can be done automatically using Terraform by running the following commands:
 ```
 terraform plan
 terraform apply
 ```
+_The Bing resource still needs to be created manually, because of a known issue with the Azure API._

 **Note:** By default this will deploy (non global) resources in `australiaeast` using the name "pearl-memory", you can change these values by specifying alternatives using the `var` flag like: